owera/versa-framework/README.rst

     bot.run("token")

+..
 You can find more examples in the `examples directory <https://github.com/owera/versa-framework/blob/stable/examples/>`_.

 **NOTE:** It is not advised to leave your token directly in your code, as it allows anyone with it to access your bot.
-If you intend to make your code public you should `store it securely <https://github.com/nextcord/nextcord/blob/stable/examples/secure_token_storage.py/>`_.
+If you intend to make your code public you should store it securely.

 Links
 ------